-There are several different types of vulvar cancer, and each can produce its own set of symptoms.
+There are different types of vulvar cancer, and each can produce its own set of symptoms.
 However, the symptoms of vulvar cancer can easily be attributed to other, less serious conditions, so women should be aware of the symptoms of vulvar cancer and what is considered normal for their own bodies.
 Any abnormalities should be promptly reported to a physician.

 Symptoms of vulvar squamous cell carcinoma